 And that’s what we did!

-It was such a great feeling to have helped an animal recover and to have been able to return it to the wild.
+It was such a great feeling to have helped an animal back to health and to return it to the wild.